What's the Deal With Edibles?

 Once the micelle is formed, the THC travels to the liver via the portal vein and then gets modified into 11-hydroxy-THC.
 This form of THC is more soluble in water and can be ‘dissolved’, making it move much faster throughout the brain and body.

-This is why edibles can sometimes take hours to hit you and then come in waves that last throughout the day.
+This is why they can sometimes take hours to hit you and then come in waves that last throughout the day.
 Most people are surprised that an edible can last up to 8 hours!
 That's a stark difference from the regular 2- 3 hours associated with inhalation.

 Awareness Is Key